-Several weeks ago, I introduced our latest dedicated server product – a fully featured dedicated for just $58.88/month.
-Since then I’ve answered a number of questions on forums, on Facebook and on Twitter on just why this is such a good deal, and why dedicated hosting from Namecheap is better.
+Several weeks ago, I introduced our latest dedicated server product – a fully-featured dedicated one for just $58.88/month.
+Since then I’ve answered a number of questions on forums, on Facebook and Twitter on just why this is such a good deal, and why dedicated hosting from Namecheap is better.

 So today, I’m writing this blog post to explain why we’re so pleased with our offerings and why they’re such a good deal for you, the customer.

 I’ve written before about our approach to global infrastructure at Namecheap.
 I’ve written about how we only accept best of breed when it comes to networking, servers, storage, connectivity and even down to component selection.
 A few of my previous blog posts cover this including my post on our new Namecheap.com infrastructure, our rebuild of our Private Email platform and more.

 And now, I’m going to tell you that our approach to our dedicated server product line is just the same.
 Only accept the very best.

 So let’s start with the server hardware itself.
 As a dedicated server customer, you’re renting all of that hardware on a monthly basis for your sole use.

 As a dedicated server customer, you want that hardware, including all of the components, to be available all of the time.
 You expect and demand reliability as hardware/component failure takes your server, and potentially your business, offline.